QiweiWen/nnfpga/README.md

 ## What is this?
 I'm trying to make a FPGA coprocessor that implements a simple feed-forward neural network on a Zedboard.
-Ideally the CPU will stream the training examples and correct output and be able to collect the trained parameters from the FPGA after some time.
+Ideally the CPU will stream the training examples and correct output and be able to use the circuit to make predictions or, possibly, stream the trained weight and bias out of the FPGA into other systems.

 I'm hoping to achieve good parallelism (through pipelining) and scalability; that is, should I only manage to deploy a tiny working system on the Zynq PL (if I even make it that far), I can argue convincingly that the network can be made twice as large